getodk/central-backend/docs/api.md

 #### Getting Form Version Schema Fields [GET /v1/projects/{projectId}/forms/{xmlFormId}/versions/{version}/fields{?odata}]

-Identical to the [same request](/reference/forms-and-submissions/'-individual-form/retrieving-form-schema-fields) for the root Form, but will return the fields related to the specified version.
+Identical to the [same request](/reference/forms-and-submissions/'-individual-form/retrieving-form-schema-fields) for the published Form, but will return the fields related to the specified version.

 + Parameters
     + version: `one` (string, required) - The `version` of the Form version being referenced.
 Pass `___` to indicate a blank `version`.